Warren Rabb

-Samuel Warren Rabb (born December 12, 1937) is a former American football quarterback who played for the Detroit Lions of the National Football League (NFL) and the Buffalo Bills of the American Football League (AFL).
-He was selected in the second round of the 1960 NFL Draft out of Louisiana State University (LSU).
-He completed his professional football career with the Montreal Alouettes of the Canadian Football League (CFL) in 1963.
+Samuel Warren Rabb (born December 12, 1937) is an American former professional football player who was a quarterback for the Detroit Lions of the National Football League (NFL) and the Buffalo Bills of the American Football League (AFL).
+He played college football for the LSU Tigers and was selected in the second round of the 1960 NFL draft.
+He completed his professional career with the Montreal Alouettes of the Canadian Football League (CFL) in 1963.

 He was the quarterback of the national championship winning 1958 LSU Tigers football team.
 He was named to the 1958 All-SEC football team by the Associated Press.